install wget if you don't have

 /usr/local/bin/gource

-You can replace the default icon with yours by renaming your avatar to the git author name such as “Your Name.png” as in the git log, place it local director and run below gource command
+You can replace the default icon with yours by renaming your avatar to the Git author name such as “Your Name.png” as in the Git log, place it in the local directory, and run the Gource command below

 /usr/local/bin/gource --user-image-dir .

-If you feel the video is too long, you can adjust speed by changing simulation time scale (default: 1.0) -c or --time- or scale SCALE
+If you feel the video is too long, you can adjust the speed by changing the simulation time scale (default: 1.0) with -c

 .

-You can make your video less messy by reducing the maxnium number of file from unlimited to value such as 100 with --max-files NUMBER
+You can make your video less messy by reducing the maximum number of files from unlimited to a value such as 100 with --max-files NUMBER

 Adding elasticity is fun with -e 0.5

-when there is a large number of files are adding or deleting.
+when a large number of files are being added or deleted.

-The video can output to a file with option -o FILENAME
+The video can be output to a file with the option -o FILENAME

 .
-The file size can be over 10GB for 1 minute video so beware.
+The file size can be over 10GB for a 1-minute video, so beware.

-After the video generates, you can use libav to convert to mp4,
+After the video is generated, you can use libav to convert it to MP4,

 brew install libav